holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     Depending on the value of the `ActivityRequest` argument, `status` may be the only populated field.

-* `get_validation_receipts(GetValidationReceiptsInput) -> ExternResult<Vec<ValidationReceiptSet>>`: Retrieve information about how 'persisted' the DHT transforms for an Action are.
+* `get_validation_receipts(GetValidationReceiptsInput) -> ExternResult<Vec<ValidationReceiptSet>>`: Retrieve information about how 'persisted' the DHT operations for an Action are.
 This is meant to provide end-user feedback on whether an agent's authored data can easily be retrieved by other peers.
 The input argument is defined as:

     ```rust
     struct GetValidationReceiptsInput {